Matias Competing in The Crow Pass Crossing

-While I’ve had a fair amount of success in competition — winning events such as Mount Marathon, the Equinox Marathon and the Matanuska Peak Challenge — I also strive to promote and encourage participation in trail and mountain running for youth and adults.
-To that end, I’m a board member for Alaska Mountain Runners, a co-director of the Pioneer Ridge Climb and coordinator of a guided safety tour on Mount Marathon each June.
+While I’ve had success in competition, I strive to be an ambassador for endurance activities by encouraging participation in trail running, mountain running and skiing.
+To that end, I’m a board member for Alaska Mountain Runners, a co-director of the Crow Pass Crossing and the race director for Mount Marathon and the Tour of Anchorage.

-As much as racing, I relish the camaraderie of the local running community, whether we’re training, touring the mountains or socializing at a trailhead parking lot.
-Hope to see you on the trails and in the mountains!
+As much as racing, I relish camaraderie while recreating outdoors — whether training, touring the mountains or socializing at a trailhead parking lot.
+Hope to see you out there!

 I grew up in Spokane, WA, moving to Anchorage in 2007.
 I became interested in lifting weights in high school when I took a weight training class and found out I was stronger than most of the guys in my class….. that was 1990, but didn’t get back with weights until November of 1999 when I decided to give powerlifting a try.
 In December of 1999 I joined USA Powerlifting and the endeavor has been amazing.

 I was fortunate enough to earn a spot on the US National Team and compete in my first IPF (International Powerlifting Federation) World Championships in 2001.
 I have been a member of the US National Team every year since.
 To-date, I have won a total of 13 IPF World Championships (7 Open class/ 6 Master (over 40 years old)) and have broke over 27 IPF World records (still looking to up them!).
 I am also one of the few American’s inducted into the IPF Hall of Fame, the North American Hall of Fame and the USA Powerlifting Women’s Hall of Fame.